 - i. those dwellings on properties directly adjoining the escarpment and oxbow lake, any dwelling shall be located at least 10m back from the bottom of the escarpment or boundary of the Conservation and Amenity Zone. - ii.
 Within the Napier Road Residential Extension Area: - 1.
-No building shall be located within 20 metres of the edge of the oxbow lake. - 2.
-No building containing a noise sensitive activity shall be located within 20 metres of the nearest carriageway edge line of Napier Road/ - 3.
+No building shall be located within 20 metres of the edge of the oxbow lake. - No building containing a noise sensitive activity shall be located within 20 metres of the nearest carriageway edge line of Napier Road/ - 3.
 No buildings or structures shall be located within 3 metres of the toe of the stopbank.

-Guidance Note: Resource consent is required form Manawatu-Whanganui Regional Council for work within 8 metres of the toe of the stopbank.
+Council for work within 8 metres of the toe of the stopbank.